+Sometimes a little too quick to use his staff in self defense.
 Ragnar : Runcaster from Indor, seeking for more runes.
-Impressive
+Likes to fight

 Alrek : Indorian warrior ready to fight at a second's notice.
-Also very willing to risk everything for a bit of loot.
+Also known

-Xavier : Paladin on quest for a holy sword to further his
+Xavier : Drychtnothian Paladin on quest for a holy sword to further his

 Toki : An Indorian warrior living in Alisander after the dragonship he was serving on was sunk by the Merchant Fleet of Amn.

 The Time : 8th Age, 5th Year, 4th through 17th days of Odan (early autumn)

 The Places: Lamapacher (village of Marthen); Lamapacher (various roads);

 Lamapacher (Cler); Lamapacher (Caves of Chim); Lamapacher (Ta’akrinat);

 Lamapacher (Drychtnothian Border)

 Notes on the Caves: Between two low mountain ranges is a broad river, formed by a number of lesser streams.
 As the years passed the river slowly carved its way through the mountain that thwarted its passage.
 After centuries of effort, it broke through the other side and plunged over a grand precipice.
 In its wake, however, it left a network of twisting and treacherous tunnels.